-- Explore their environment and persist at challenging tasks, - Maintain interactions with adults and peers, - Learn to respond to limit setting, - Look to their caregivers for comfort.
+- Explore their environment and persist at challenging - tasks, Maintain interactions with adults and peers, - Learn to respond to limitsetting, - Look to their caregivers for comfort and support as their emotional co-regulating partners.

 Preschoolers can:

 - Seek out adults for help,

 - Comply with requires,

 - Regulate emotions,

 - Cooperate with peers.